 - Sciatica and low back pain

-Massage therapy can also be utilized as a core component of high-performance athletic training and rehabilitation programs, or for overall relaxation and stress relief.
+Registered Massage Therapy can also be utilized as a core component of high-performance athletic training and rehabilitation programs, or for overall relaxation and stress relief.
 Treatment by a Registered Massage Therapist is typically covered under most extended health care plans.

-At Total Therapy Burnaby, Metrotown and North Vancouver, our Registered Massage Therapists take the time to talk to you about your health history and current physical condition before deciding on a course of treatment.
+At Total Therapy Burnaby and Metrotown our Registered Massage Therapists take the time to talk to you about your health history and current physical condition before deciding on a course of treatment.
 Our Registered Massage Therapists utilize a variety of techniques such as Swedish massage, myofascial release, joint mobilizations, therapeutic exercise, and dynamic stretching to help treat the cause of your problem, not just the symptoms.
 We’re here to help you achieve your health goals so you can live your life to its fullest.

-On your first visit to Total Therapy, you will be asked to fill out our New Client Intake Form.
-Please arrive ten minutes before your scheduled appointment time to allow yourself sufficient time to complete this form.
-If you are unsure whether massage therapy would be beneficial to you, please consult with your current health care provider or give us a call and ask to speak with one of our Registered Massage Therapists.
+On your first visit to Total Therapy, you will be asked to fill out our online intake form.
+Please complete this prior to your appointment.
+Please arrive ten minutes before your scheduled appointment time to allow yourself sufficient time to find parking and get checked in.
+If you are unsure whether Registered Massage therapy would be beneficial to you, please consult with your current health care provider or give us a call and ask to speak with one of our Registered Massage Therapists.

-What is a massage therapy appointment like at Total Therapy?
+What is a registered massage therapy appointment like at Total Therapy?

 What should I expect afterward?